iamakbarsha1/PG/CAE 6123 - Computer Networks/SEM 1 - CAE 6123 - Computer Networks.md

 | Layer 5                                 | Session Layer                            | Job management tracking                                                      |
 | Layer 6                                 | Presentation Layer                       | Encoding the language used in transmission.                                  |
 | Layer 7                                 | Application Layer (HIGHEST)              | User networking applications and interfacing to the network.                 |

+   1. Physical Layer:
+      1. Responsibility is hop-to-hop delivery of bits.
+      2. Physical Topology
+      3. Transmission mode
+   2. Data link Layer:
+      1. Responsibility is hop-to-hop delivery of frames.
+      2. Uses Physical address called MAC adderss associated with Metwork Interface Card (NIC)
+      3. Hop-to-hop flow & Errro control.
+   3. Network Layer:
+      1. Responsibel for End to end delivery of individual packets.
+      2. The sender and receiver are identified by using a logical address or IP address.
+   4. Transport Layer:
+      1. Flow Control − It keeps a fast transmitter from flooding a slow receiver.
+      2. Error Control − To retransmit the damaged segments.
+   5. Session Layer:
+      1. Responsobilities:
+         1. Network log-on and log-off procedures
+         2. User authentication
+         3. Determines the type dialog available − simplex, half-duplex, and full-duplex.
+   6. Presentation Layer:
+      1. Deals how data is presented to the network.
+      2. Responsibilities:
+         1. Translation
+         2. COmpression
+         3. Encryption
+   7. Application Layer:
+      1. 7th and topmost layer
+      2. Very close to user
+      3. uses WWW to aloow the web browsers to request documents from web servers
+      4. Holds protocol services such as HTTP.

 ### 12. Ethernet Frame Format:

 https://www.geeksforgeeks.org/ethernet-frame-format/